golibs-starter/golib-message-bus/README.md

     consumer: # Configuration for KafkaConsumerOpt()
       topics:
-        PushRequestCompletedToElasticSearchHandler: # It has to equal to the struct name of handler
+        PushRequestCompletedToElasticSearchHandler: # It has to equal to the struct name of consumer
-          topic: c1.http-request # The topic that consumed by handler
+          topic: c1.http-request # The topic that consumed by consumer
-          groupId: c1.http-request.PushRequestCompletedEsHandler.local
+          groupId: c1.http-request.PushRequestCompletedEsHandler.local # The group that consumed by consumer
-          enable: true
+          enable: true # Enable/disable consumer
         PushOrderToElasticSearchHandler:
           topic: c1.order.order-created
           groupId: c1.order.order-created.PushRequestCompletedEsHandler.local